How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 Winter squash flowers are big and obvious, but they can be confusing the first time you grow them.

-The key thing to know is that squash plants produce separate male and female flowers.
+Squash plants produce separate male and female flowers:

 • Male flowers grow on thin stems with no small fruit behind them.